thkukuk/mqtt-exporter/README.md

 ```
 ## Liveness and readiness probes

 This liveness and readiness health checks are needed if the service runs in Kubernetes.
-The livness probe tells kubernetes that the application is alive, if the service does not answer to it, the service will be restarted.
+The livness probe tells kubernetes that the application is alive, if the service does not answer, the service will be restarted.
 The readiness probe tells kubernetes, when the container is ready to serve traffic.

 The endpoints are: